 Best for Dry Skin: Bioderma Atoderm Intensive Nourishing Balm

 Specially formulated for extremely dry or even atopic (read: extremely dry and red and itchy) skin, this a top pick for those who have to deal with both dryness and psoriasis.
 It offers a heavy hit of hydration immediately, but also has an exclusive complex that works to repair a damaged skin barrier.
-And psoriasis-sufferers will appreciate that it has an added anti-itch ingredient as well.
+And psoriasis-sufferers will appreciate that it is formulated to ease itchiness.

 Best for Elbows: Dove DermaSeries Fragrance-Free Skin Balm